Gamification in Ecommerce Apps (How to Increase Engagement and AOV)

 What is Gamification in Ecommerce?

-Gamification is about taking the mechanics that make games addictive; points, rewards, levels, challenges; and applying them to shopping.
+Gamification in ecommerce means applying the same mechanics that make games engaging (e.g., points, rewards, levels, and challenges) to the shopping experience.

 .webp)